lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 ---
-title: "Why do some NPCs creep you out more than others?"
+title: "Uncanny valley: Why do some NPCs creep you out more than others?"
 author: "Leni Krsova"
 categories:
 featured_image: /images/david-detroit.png